TechnoVisionDev/Fabric-Modding-Tutorial-1.19/README.md

 ## Fabric 1.19 - Tutorial Series
 The complete source code for my Fabric 1.19 modding tutorial series!
 If you haven't already watched the series, [click here](https://www.youtube.com/TechnoVisionTV).
-We attempt to cover the entire API, including topics like sharding, slash commands, listeners, buttons, modals, and more!
+We attempt to cover the entire API, including adding your own custom items, blocks, mobs, world generation, and more!
 For more information on the Fabric API, check out the wiki [here](https://fabricmc.net/wiki/start).

 ### Episode List: